Fiat Twin Cam engine: CHT

-One version was the CHT (for "Controlled High Turbulence").
+One version was the CHT (for "Controlled High Turbulence"), a system developed by Yamaha.
 This version was mainly used in the first generation Fiat Croma and used a special head and intake with auxiliary intake ducts to provide a better fuel and gas mixture under low or partial acceleration.
 This meant considerably improved fuel mileage.
+With the Lampredi CHT engine, the Fiat Croma was one of the very first cars in volume serial production with variable intake ducts.

 Applications

 Lampredi's twin cam engine was first seen in the Fiat 124 coupé of late 1966, but was later made available in a large number of cars.